dmytro/NagiosForCouchbase/README.md

 Import defaults by including `'<<: *default'`, see Example below.

-Any default attribute can be overriden.
+Any default attribute can be overwritten.

 #### Attributes